 For your protection, the Privacy Act of 1974 requires written permission with your signed request in order to release GED® scores.
 Official score reports and/or GED® results will not be given over the telephone.
 For security and authenticity purposes, official transcripts/diplomas are mailed directly from the GED Testing Office® to the institution, employer, agency, or individual.

 Click the link below for a copy of the form to request an official diploma or transcript.

 There are many products available to assist adult education teachers with their classroom instruction.
 The GED Publisher Program recognizes GE test-aligned content from publishers who develop curriculum materials for the GED® test.
 To ensure that materials meet 100% of GED test objectives, a professional content review organization has evaluated each product’s alignment to GED test objectives.
 Alignment is determined at a subject area level rather than at a publisher level.
 Many publishers are currently in the review process; however, not all content is subject to review at this time (including review content and practice tests).
 Publishers that have achieved 100% alignment with the GED test with at least one of their products will be designated with a GED Content Aligned logo.

 GED Ready practice test vouchers give educators an easy and convenient way to offer their students the GED Ready practice test in their classroom.
 GED Ready™ practice test vouchers are free to Arkansas adult education teachers.
 Adult Education teachers or administrators may contact the Arkansas Adult Learning Resource Center (AALRC) for the free vouchers.

-Click here for a complete list of professional development training which includes tutorials, tools, item samplers, and strategies for teachers divided into Beginner, Foundational, and Intermediate.
+Review a complete list of Professional Development Training - This list includes tutorials, tools, item samplers, and strategies for teachers divided into Beginner, Foundational, and Intermediate.

 Click here for a list of current GED publishers that have aligned content or are currently in review.